insure logo

 Powered by:

-What company offers the cheapest home and auto bundles in Michigan?
+What company offers the cheapest home and auto bundle in Michigan?

-State Farm offers the biggest percentage discount if you bundle.
-Auto-Owners offers the cheapest rate overall if you bundle.
+State Farm provides the largest discount on premiums for bundled insurance, while Auto-Owners offers the lowest overall rate when you bundle.

 CompanyHome insurance premiumAuto insurance premiumPremium before BundlePremium after Bundle